tumregels/asciiviewer/README.md

 First step is to install [miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) which requires no admin priviledges.

-Clone or [download](https://github.com/tumregels/asciiviewer/archive/master.zip) the __asciiviewer__ project
+Open a new terminal and clone or [download](https://github.com/tumregels/asciiviewer/archive/master.zip) the project

     $ git clone https://github.com/tumregels/asciiviewer

-Open a new terminal and create conda environment
+Now `cd` into the project folder, create a conda environment and activate it

     $ cd asciiviewer
     $ conda env create -f environment.yml

-Activate the conda environment and run `asciiviewer` command

     $ source activate asciiviewer

+At this point execute `asciiviewer` command

     (asciiviewer) $ asciiviewer

 or